ibm-ecm/container-samples/helm-charts/README.md

 ## Deploying images
 Provide the parameter values for your environment and run the command to deploy the image.
   > **Tip**: Copy the sample command to a file, edit the parameter values, and use the updated command for deployment.
+  > **Tip**: The values for 'resources' inside helm commands are just suggestions only.
+Each deployment must take into account the demands their particular workload will place on the system.

 To deploy Content Platform Engine: